Akpinion/duckdynastytime/README.md

-# duckdynastytime
+# learn gtihub time
-It's that famous time again for Duck Dynasty
+It's that famous time again for learning github (not duck dynasty)